CityMeal/CityMealFrontend/PRESS_RELEASE.md

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
-Users can sign up and log in
-Users can find free meal sites in their area
-Users can save their favorite free meal sites
-Users can create / update / delete their reviews
+To help New Yorkers who can't afford food, CityMeal offers information for free meal sites.
+Users can check the location on a list and Google map.
+Users can also rate free meal sites they visited and check ratings from other people.

 ## Problem ##